A Small California Bungalow

 Multi-purpose furniture like storage ottomans that could be used as coffee tables or footstools are particularly popular.

 Another good multipurpose piece is a daybed with a trundle.
 I have a daybed with trundle in my guest room.

-I bought two good mattresses for it so it’s extremely comfortable and yet it doesn’t take up my entire room.
-I have room for a comfortable chair and good lighting.
+I bought two good mattresses for that daybed so it’s extremely comfortable and yet it doesn’t take up my entire room.
+I have room for a comfortable chair, a small desk and good lighting.

 These are smart choices regardless of the budget or whether you’re shopping at traditional retail stores or via resale shops, etc.

 Since bungalows are typically smaller homes these tips for furnishing them are good to know.
 The end results are unique spaces celebrating your own personal style!